 The Company requires a "social licence" to operate sustainably in the mining industry and so the Board makes careful consideration of any potential impacts of its activities on the local community and the environment.
 The Board strives to maintain good relations with the local communities in which it operates and with local businesses.
 For example, in 2020 the Board has carried our extensive work and consultation with regulators and the local community representatives to evaluate the benefits and impacts of its CS Project as part of the mine permitting process.
-Further discussion of these activities and Board considerations can be found in the Operating Review starting on page 6 and in the Corporate Governance Statement (Principle 3) on page 19.
+Further discussion of these activities and Board considerations can be found in the Operating Review and in the Corporate Governance Statement (Principle 3).